-Combine your newly flaked fish in a bowl with the other indgredients.
+Combine your freshly flaked fish in a bowl with the other ingredients.
 Stir it to within an inch of it’s life (or until a thick batter forms if you’re a purist).
 Feel free to add more water or flour if you’re going too wet or dry.

 Drop the mixture by the teaspoonful into oil on a medium heat.
 But don’t over crowd the pan like it’s Black Friday and the TV’s have got 50% off.